shermozle/SnowCannon/README.md

 	    Set the "sp" cookie with a now+1 year cookie expiry Add the headers and payload to the output array
 	}
-	Every 10 minutes, push the data out to S3 as a gzipped JSON file.
+	Every 10 minutes, push the data out to S3 as a gzipped JSON file

 ## Dependencies